smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 0.5.1 (July 12, 2024)

+* Updated the labels for the acupoints of the Governer Vessel and Conception Vessel
+  * Du 1...Du N are udated to GV 1...GV N; Du X are kept as synonyms
+  * RN 1...RN N are updated to CV 1...CV N; RN X are kept as synonyms

 ### Version 0.5.1 (July 11, 2024)

 * All the textual IRI suffixes of the class IRIs are automatically converted to numeric suffixes.